comahe-de/i18n4k/readme.md

 (normal projects) respectively `src/commonMain/i18` (for multiplatform projects).
 See configuration for other folder locations.

-Any sub folder in this directory will be converted to a package in the Kotlin code.
+Any subfolder in this directory will be converted to a package in the Kotlin code.

 ### Inline storing of translations